tfgg/yournextmep/_candidates/eu2014/labour/anneliese-dodds.md

 person: anneliese-dodds
 region: south-east
 party: labour
-title: South East - Labour Party - Anneliese Dodds
+title: Anneliese Dodds is running for MEP in South East for the Labour Party
 incumbent: false
 ---